Lordstown Motors' Endurance, one of the first models of electric trucks, made its debut during an unveiling at the White House on Monday.

 Burns said the automaker has received 40,000 preorders for the Endurance, which has a base price of $52,500, and noted the company plans to make more than 100,000 Endurance pickup trucks per year.
 Lordstown will begin Endurance deliveries starting in late summer 2021.

-The move comes as Lordstown plans to go public via a SPAC, or special purchase acquisition company, next year.
+The move comes as Lordstown plans to go public via a SPAC, or special purchase acquisition company, later this year.

 The unveiling has sent shares of Workhorse, which owns a 10% equity stake in Lordstown, up more than 13% by the end of Monday's trading session.
 Shares of DiamondPeak Holdings, who announced they would acquire Lordstown Motors back in August, also surged more than 12% by the end of Monday's trading session on the announcement.